northdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Lookup a Criminal Court Case in North Dakota?

 In North Dakota, law enforcement agencies in the jurisdiction of the crime initially create criminal records.
-To find arrest records, individuals can contact the law enforcement agency that issued the ticket or citation and inquire about the case.
-The North Dakota courts website offers a tool to search through court dockets and court calendars.
-For full case records, individuals can use the North Dakota Courts criminal case records search engine to search using one of the following:
+To find arrest records, individuals may contact the law enforcement agency that issued the ticket or citation and inquire about the case.
+The North Dakota courts website offers a tool to search through court dockets and calendars.
+For complete case records, individuals may use the North Dakota Courts criminal case records search engine to search using one of the following:

 How to Access Electronic Court Records in North Dakota